-FYI: An out-of-class essay is a minimum of 1200 words, which translates to approximately four pages of double spaced, 12-point font with 1-inch margins.
+FYI: An out-of-class essay is a minimum of 1200 words (except the Term Paper, which will be about 3200 words), which translates to approximately four pages of double spaced, 12-point font with 1-inch margins.
 Please remember that Microsoft Word defaults to 1.25" margins.
 It is your responsibility to reset them to the proper measurement.
 It is also assumed to be understood that an essay is a cohesive discussion of a topic with a thesis statement and at least three points supporting that thesis.
 Just submitting an essay that fulfills minimum requirements (1200 words, MLA format, etc) is not enough.
-Such an essay will likely be in the "D" or "F" category.
+Such an essay will likely not fare well.